surgical-AI/SUMER-VID/README.md

 A third experiment is in progress where a pytorch implementation from: https://github.com/YuemingJin/MTRCNet-CL/blob/master/train_singlenet_phase.py is being tried out

-The code is not completely reproducible since 1. the data is missing!
+The experiments are not completely reproducible since 1. the data is missing!
 2. the virtual environment is not included here.